dchung07/car_rental_system/README.md

 -> To-Do
 For now add confirmation button.
 It does not have to be functional at the moment, just the positioning.

+-> Error when scrolling down and pressing rent, or browse categories there are stylistic destruction

+->